 Google images are great and by all means use them whenever possible.
 However, they are often taken during leaf-on seasons, and they require additional work to georeference.
 NAIP 1m images are almost always leaf-on images, and although they are georeferenced, their resolution is 9 to 36 times lower than the resolution of POL community or neighborhood images, respectively.
 One of the best sources of high resolution public domain orthoimagery is actually the USGS Seamless Data Warehouse; head to the HRO section.
 So if that's enough, great.
 Nonetheless, if POL images are available for an area you are mapping, and especially if your maps are georeferenced (which we strongly encourage), the few dollars your club pays for a set of high quality images is likely to save substantial fieldchecking time and effort.

 Lat/Long coordinates are (only) represented in decimal degrees (DDD.ddddd; example: 38.89765, -77.036506); orthoimages are oriented to true north.
 Orthoimages are exported as JPEG files and you must download an (ESRI) World file to accompany each JPEG.
 You will probably need to convert the images to other units and/or formats after you export them from POL as needed.
-While there are several programs that can be used for such conversions, Global Mapper is one that is often used (such as to convert DDD.ddddd JPEGs to UTM GeoTiffs, which most mappers find easier to import and use as background images in OCAD), and it's available at 50% discount ($175 instead of $350) to nonprofits.
-[Contact Global Mapper directly or contact affiliate Ed Hicks for the discount coupon; see the Mappers/Service Providers webpage for Ed's contact info.]
+While there are several programs that can be used for such conversions, Global Mapper is one that is often used (such as to convert DDD.ddddd JPEGs to UTM GeoTiffs, which most mappers find easier to import and use as background images in OCAD), and it's available at a discount to nonprofits.
+[Contact Global Mapper directly for current nonprofit discount.]

 Practicing in the 'Training Area' and checking image Coverage are free.
 Looking at "real imagery", whether or not you export it, is charged in increments of 10 minutes, at $3 per 10 minute increment ($18/hour).
 Each increment is rounded up to the nearest 10 minute increment, so you will be charged $3 whether you are on for 1 minute or 9 minutes.
 Downloads are fairly quick assuming you have a high speed connection, so almost all time is spent deciding which image of the ones available is the one you really want.
 By the way, there are also free training videos, classes, powerpoint presentations, and online help material available to registered users.